sadeckgeo/mapbiomas-training/Princeton_University/Day_3/README.md

     <img src="./Assets/random-forest.jpeg" alt="drawing" width="500"/>
 </p>

-If you want more details, check this Youtube Video: [StatQuest - Random Forest](https://youtu.be/J4Wdy0Wc_xQ)
+If you want more details, check this Youtube Video: [StatQuest - Random Forest](https://youtu.be/J4Wdy0Wc_xQ) and this [Solved Scholar - Random Forest](https://www.youtube.com/watch?v=Uu2Crr3GC_Q)

 **Variability**: Generally speaking, variability is how spread out or closely clustered a set of data is.
 In this sense, when capturing samples to train a supervised algorithm, the variability concept must always be in our minds.
 Let's think of beaches along a coastline;